sentinel-hub/collections/collections/soil-water-content/sandbox-data.md

 # Soil Water Content Sandbox Data

-This sandbox collection of <a href="../soil-water-content/" target="_blank">Soil Water Content</a> offers a limited area and time of interest.
+This sandbox collection of <a href="../soil-water-content/">Soil Water Content</a> offers a limited area and time of interest.
 Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC-BY-NC license</a>.

 ## Collections